vvanpo/etiketfs/README.md

   content, and any other arguments the property might take.
 The identifier of a derived property consists of both name and arguments.

+  Metadata values (and derived property arguments) are typed, using a handful of scalar data types.
-  Metadata that is considered to belong to the file is called **intrinsic** metadata, and should consist of inherent properties of the file content that are invariant across systems.

-  **Extrinsic** metadata is scoped to the filesystem itself, representing something that is only useful within the context of the system and the other files in it.
-For example a file could be given a unique label for ease of filtering, assigned membership to one or more categories, or point to another file to establish a relationship.
+  Metadata that is considered to belong to the file is called **intrinsic** metadata, and should consist of inherent properties of the file content that are invariant across systems. **Extrinsic** metadata is scoped to the filesystem itself, representing something that is only useful within the context of the system and the other files in it.
 Moving a file into or out of a filesystem preserves intrinsic—but not extrinsic—metadata.

-  Metadata values are typed, using a handful of scalar data types.
-The type determines the availability of filtering and sorting operations for a metadata property.
-For example, a date-typed property might be filterable using date ranges, and sortable in ascending or descending order.

 * *Selection*: An immutable unordered subset of files in the filesystem.
-  Selections are the result of a filter operation on another selection, with the originating selection in a chain of filters being the complete set of files in the filesystem.

   Selections are retrieved from the filesystem and filters via channels, which generate selections reactively.
 When there is a state change in the filesystem